zhengjunyao-work/arc24/docs/modeling/Iteration_42_improve_omniarc.md

 TODO: Once I have a model that is compatible with 0.3.0 version update the execution code to be safer: https://chatgpt.com/c/671217ca-e944-8012-a3b5-8b3a004a013a

+### Creating more training inputs

+Let's analyze how can I add more inputs for each task:

+- Use re-arc dataset.
+This would be a great option if the re-arc dataset follows the same distribution as the original tasks (I'm not sure about this), because otherwise the task implementations won't work.
+- Write my own python generators.
+It's very likely that with the right level of abstraction I can quickly implement generator for the training tasks.
+Requires more work than simply using re-arc.
+- Use the model to generate new inputs.
+I have already trained models to learn the input distribution, thus it is possible to use those models to generate new inputs.
+The disadvantage of this approach is that I would have to manually verify the inputs.
+It is very likely that the model would fail to generate some inputs, so in those cases I would have to write python code.
+I might also need some grid editor to correct small mistakes in the inputs.

 ## Results

 ### First results